lqb2/blog/_posts/2020-06-25-steward-a-home-or-retreat-center.md

 is it a long-shot? maybe. am i willing to move into spaces that allow for some but not all of these things? of course. am i gonna work towards the whole package? you better believe it.

-in the farthest reaches of my imagination, what i actually want is to be a part of a network of spaces, some in the city, some in rurality (is that a word?), where people have flexibile
+in the farthest reaches of my imagination, what i actually want is to be a part of a network of spaces, some in the city, some in rurality (is that a word?), some on islands, in many different climates where people have flexible arrangements to flow and move as needed/desired/wanted.
+BIPOC-centered, for sure, but sooner or later we will eradicate whiteness as a concept and then... who knows...

-have leads? wanna help me figure this out? [email me](mailto:lawrence.barriner.ii@gmail.com).
+EEEENYWAYS... have leads? wanna help me figure this out? [email me](mailto:lawrence.barriner.ii@gmail.com).

 <!-- hyperlink bank -->